Greetings readers! I have returned once more (after a long hiatus) to ramble about some strange oddities.

 But it’s lovable in its incompetence.

 Manos is a special, wholesome kind of stupid.
-It isn’t aggressively boring like Monster A Go-Go or Red Zone Cuba, but doesn’t enjoy the overproduced insanity of films like the comic book movie that launched a thousand internet critics, The Super Mario Bros.
+It isn’t aggressively boring like Monster A Go-Go or Red Zone Cuba, but doesn’t enjoy the overproduced insanity of films like the video game movie that launched a thousand internet critics, The Super Mario Bros.
 Movie.
 It is a perfect blend of incredible ambition and complete inexperience.
 If this was in the hands of anyone else, it would’ve just been an average exploitation film.
 A bit silly, but still capable of shocking.
 Manos has proven that it is only capable of drawing laughter from any audience.
 And that’s okay.
 That’s why we love it.

 While I don’t have much to say when examining both films apart, as a double bill, it proves a weird sit.
 On one hand, you have a beloved TV franchise entering the arena of film in a lovably provocative way, thanks to Funt’s charms as a presenter that softens the blow of the then risqué scenarios his cast and crew construct.
 On the other…it’s literally one of the worst films in all of creation.
 Thankfully its one of the most lovably bad, but to go from seeing real people reacting to nude people to an average, poorly dubbed American family falling in with an inept cult leader and his cabal is jarring to say the least.
 Again, thankfully both are entertaining in their own unique ways, but it’s not the immediate pairing I would have made had I been running.
 I dare say that double bills like these were a sign of how far the Rex had fallen as a theater, and it’s kind of no wonder it closed down the same year.
 But in the end, it is certainly an experience, and given how both are included with Amazon Prime at the time of writing this, there’s no reason to not at least give it a shot.
 Although you should probably down a few before diving in.